Jimmy E. Chan

 Advice

 - Examine ideas or narratives before internalizing them.
-Be highly critical of them: most do not deserve room in your head
+Be highly critical of them: most do not earn room in your head

 - Smart people can have poor judgement.
-Avoid those with poor judgement
+Be careful who you let close β their judgement may impact you too